 CCC’s policy is to maximize online EACP training to reach the maximum number of employees in a relatively short period of time and this is due to; (1) the large number of employees (thousands) and (2) to having the employees spread around the world in many different countries and many different sites in any one country.

-In 2015 “CCC’s Ethics Compliance Online Training Program” was launched to raise our staff’s EACP awareness in which more than 90% of CCC staff participated and successfully completed the course.
+In 2021 “CCC’s Ethics Compliance Online Training Program” was launched to raise our staff’s EACP awareness in which more than 90% of CCC staff participated and successfully completed the course.
 CCC developed this program in coordination with an International specialist company in this field.
-The online course is a 60 minute online training session that provides an overview of the most important aspects of CCC’s Ethics & Anti-Corruption Program (EACP).
+The online course is a 60 minute online training session that provides an overview of the most important aspects of CCC’s Ethics & Compliance Program.
 Staff receive an individual e-mail providing a personalized link that takes the individual to an interactive Online Training Program.
-Participation is mandatory to all recipients and, upon successfully completing the program, a personalized authentic Certificate of Completion is issued.
-In early 2018, the online course was given again.
+Participation is mandatory to all recipients and, upon successfully completing the program, a personalized authentic Certificate of Completion was issued.

 Whistleblowing is encouraged and reporting channels are advertised and displayed across CCC and is translated to all the main languages of the multinational workforce and the countries in which we operate.
 To ensure objective consideration of Whistleblowing reports, all reporting channels (online, email, mail or fax) fully protect anonymity of reporters.